 Plus, they won’t mess up your makeup.
 Just make sure you apply them as generously as you can without getting the cakey look.

 How To Reapply Sunscreen On warm And Sunny Days

 Spring is finally here.
 The sun is shining, the temperatures are warming up and you feel like going for a walk in the park.
 Or maybe you’re sitting near your office window all day and getting more than your fair share of UV light without stepping foot outside for long.

 On days like this, I tone down my makeup.
 I don’t give up on it because hey, I like makeup.
 But instead than going for a full face, I do a simple makeup look.

 I start by applying a thin layer of foundation, dab concealer and apply a cream blush.
 A little eyeshadow and mascara for the eyes.
 I finish off the look with lipstick.

-You can apply a bit more but I like to keep it simple, so if something goes wrong with sunscreen reapplication, I don’t have too much touch up to do!
+You can apply a bit more but I like to keep it simple, so if something goes wrong with sunscreen reapplication, I don’t have too much touching up to do.